Swati7819/Educational_Academy_Landing_Page/README.md

 You can use this code as a starting point for building your own landing page or customize it further to suit your needs.
 Simply download the repository, modify the content and styles, and host it on a web server.

-## License

-This project is licensed under the [MIT License](LICENSE).

----

-Feel free to customize the README further if needed and add any additional information or instructions for users or contributors.